intel-unesp-mcp/eradsp-2018/README.md

 **How many cores/threads are available?**

-the utility numactl maps processes to specific NUMA nodes.
+## 1.2.
+The utility numactl maps processes to specific NUMA nodes.
 Use this utility with the parameter -H to obtain information about the NUMA nodes in the system.

 ```
 numactl -H
 ```
 **How many numa nodes are available**

+## 1.3.
 The utility shows a hierarchical map of key computing elements, such as: NUMA memory nodes, shared caches, processor sockets and processor cores.

 ```
 lstopo